t0mab/Aura/README.md

-# Fork of Aura by Ageitgey (https://github.com/Surrey-Homeware/Aura)
+# Fork of Aura by Adam Geitgey (https://github.com/Surrey-Homeware/Aura)

 Existence of this fork is to use the code on ESP32 CYD variation 3.2inch ESP32-2432S032